rawalpurvi/trivia_api/projects/02_trivia_api/starter/README.md

       "questions": [
         {
             "id": 17,
-            "question": "What is Earth's largest continent?"
+            "question": "What is Earth's largest continent?",
             "answer": "Asia",
             "category": "3",
             "difficulty": 3,
+            "rating": 2
         },
         {
             "id": 20,
-            "question": "What is the biggest state in the US?"
+            "question": "What is the biggest state in the US?",
             "answer": "Alaska",
             "category": "3",
             "difficulty": 2,
+            "rating": 1
         },
         {
             "id": 40,
-            "question": " What is the driest place on Earth?"
+            "question": " What is the driest place on Earth?",
             "answer": "McMurdo,Antactica",
             "category": "3",
             "difficulty": 4,
+            "rating": 5
         }
       ],
       "success": true,